tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 If not, you may feel like writing a Python script to reformat your data, but then you're almost writing a DataFlow (a DataFlow can be made from a Python iterator)!

-As for speed, when TF happens to support the operators you need, it does offer a similar or higher speed (it takes effort to tune, of course).
+As for speed, when TF happens to support and optimize the operators you need, it does offer a similar or higher speed (it takes effort to tune, of course).
 But how do you make sure you'll not run into one of the unsupported situations listed above?